To create an effective white paper today, text alone doesn’t cut it.

 Here are some tips on how white papers writers can think visually.

-Visual thinking tip #1: Understand how our vision system works
+Visual thinking tip #1: Understand how our vision works

 More than 50% of the human cortex—the surface of the brain—is devoted to visual processing.* That’s why most people agree that sight is the most powerful sense.

-Remember, the human species evolved as hunters/ gatherers who were also prey for larger carnivores and competing tribes.
+Remember, the human species evolved as hunters and gatherers, predators who ate animals but were also prey for larger carnivores and competing tribes.

-After that most people notice color, shapes, and finally lines.
+After that most people notice color, shapes, and then finally, lines.

-Our visual system works the same whether we’re scanning the landscape for danger or looking at a graphic in a white paper.
+Our vision works the same whether we’re scanning the landscape for danger or looking at a graphic in a white paper.

 Our eyes and brains see instantly and holistically, meaning we pick up the big picture without any conscious effort.